middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/s3-object-response/+page.md

 - `getObjectContext.inputS3Url` is checked against `allowedHosts` before it is fetched.
 An `http:` URL, an explicit port or a host outside the list fails the invocation with a 400 `HttpError` and nothing is fetched, so a crafted event cannot make the function GET an arbitrary URL.
 - XRay doesn't support tracing of `fetch`, you will need a workaround, see https://github.com/aws/aws-xray-sdk-node/issues/531#issuecomment-1378562164
 - Lambda is required to have IAM permission for `s3-object-lambda:WriteGetObjectResponse`
-- `context.middyContext['s3-object-response']` is a pending `fetch` Promise kicked off in the `before` hook. **Your handler must `await` it** — otherwise a network/404/auth failure surfaces as an unhandled promise rejection rather than as a caught error in your handler.
+- `context.middyContext['s3-object-response']` is a pending `fetch` Promise kicked off in the `before` hook. **Your handler must `await` it**: otherwise a network/404/auth failure surfaces as an unhandled promise rejection rather than as a caught error in your handler.
 The samples below show the correct pattern.

 ## Sample usage